Flowchart Layout in Blazor Diagram Component

 </SfDiagramComponent>

-This orientation arranges elements in the layout horizontally, flowing from left to right.
-It is typically used to represent processes or workflows that move sequentially across the page, emphasizing a linear progression of steps or actions.
+This Orientation arranges elements horizontally from left to right.
+It is used to represent processes or workflows that move sequentially across the page, emphasizing a linear progression of steps or actions.

 @using Syncfusion.Blazor.Diagram